KyleMayes/vulkanalia/tutorial/book/src/uniform/descriptor_pool_and_sets.md

 device.cmd_draw_indexed(*command_buffer, INDICES.len() as u32, 1, 0, 0, 0);
 ```

 Unlike vertex and index buffers, descriptor sets are not unique to graphics pipelines.
 Therefore we need to specify if we want to bind descriptor sets to the graphics or compute pipeline.
 The next parameter is the layout that the descriptors are based on.
-The next three parameters specify the index of the first descriptor set, the number of sets to bind, and the array of sets to bind.
+The next two parameters specify the index of the first descriptor set and the array of sets to bind.
 We'll get back to this in a moment.
-The last two parameters specify an array of offsets that are used for dynamic descriptors.
+The last parameter specifies an array of offsets that are used for dynamic descriptors.
 We'll look at these in a future chapter.

 If you run your program now, then you'll notice that unfortunately nothing is visible.
 The problem is that because of the Y-flip we did in the projection matrix, the vertices are now being drawn in counter-clockwise order instead of clockwise order.
 This causes backface culling to kick in and prevents any geometry from being drawn.
 Go to the `^create_pipeline` function and modify the `front_face` in `vk::PipelineRasterizationStateCreateInfo` to correct this: